StjepanBM1/aquaOS/README.md

 # About aquaOS

+Want to help this project?

+Just send bitcoins to this address: bc1qwk9r5sary99jj0d5lxyjjlgzar0a2vfdgxqhfy

 Current version: 0.6

 aquaOS was desinged around concept of simplicity hence the name "aquaOS" because you can't get more basic than water.